15+ YearsCairns tour experts

 Atherton Tablelands Tours

 The Atherton Tablelands is approximately 80 km (50 miles) southwest of Cairns — about a 1 to 1.5 hour drive via the scenic Gillies Highway or the Kennedy Highway through Kuranda.
-Most guided tours include comfortable air-conditioned transport from your Cairns accommodation.
+Most guided tours include comfortable air-conditioned transport from your Cairns accommodation, so you can relax and enjoy the scenery on the way up.

 Absolutely — swimming is one of the main reasons people take an Atherton Tablelands day trip from Cairns.
 Key swimming spots include the waterfall pool at Millaa Millaa Falls, the natural waterslide at Josephine Falls, the crystal-clear volcanic crater waters of Lake Eacham, and the boulder-framed pools at Babinda Boulders.
 Bring your swimmers and a towel!

-The dry season (May to October) offers the most reliable weather with clear skies, comfortable temperatures and excellent walking conditions — it's the peak touring season.
-The wet season (November to April) brings the waterfalls to their most spectacular, with the rainforest at its lushest, though some roads can be affected.
-June to August is arguably the best overall time — cool, sunny and perfect for swimming.
+The dry season (May to October) offers the most reliable weather with clear skies, comfortable temperatures and excellent walking conditions — it's peak touring season.
+The wet season (November to April) brings the waterfalls to their most spectacular, with rainforest at its lushest, though some roads can be affected.
+June to August is arguably the best overall time — cool mornings, warm sunny afternoons, and perfect swimming conditions.

 Yes.
-Most Atherton Tablelands tour operators offer hotel pickup from Cairns CBD, Northern Beaches (Trinity Beach, Kewarra Beach, Palm Cove, Clifton Beach) and sometimes Palm Cove.
+Most Atherton Tablelands tour operators offer complimentary hotel pickup from Cairns CBD, Northern Beaches (Trinity Beach, Kewarra Beach, Palm Cove, Clifton Beach) and sometimes Palm Cove.
 Pickup times are typically between 6:10 am and 8:00 am depending on your accommodation location.
-Confirm at the time of booking.
+Confirm your exact pickup time and point at the time of booking.

 Yes — most Tablelands waterfall day tours are ideal for families.
 Walks are short and easy with no technical terrain, and the swimming stops are a hit for kids.
 The Barefoot Tours day trip caters for ages 13+.
 Wildlife night tours work well for older children and teenagers.
 Always confirm age requirements with the specific operator before booking.